 At Airborne Drones we focus on the design, manufacture, and marketing of long-range UAVs for industrial strength commercial use.
 With endurance times of up to one 1 hour, and payloads of up to 8kgs, Airborne Drones’ long-range UAVs have huge benefits for business and commerce.
-Solutions can be developed to meet specific client requirements, and services can include support and training during and after implementation.
+Solutions can also be developed to meet specific client requirements, and services can include support and training during and after implementation.

 Airborne Drones has a strong team of engineers dedicated to their customers.
-We service an international base of clients ranging from South Africa to the UAE.
+We additionally service an international base of clients ranging from South Africa to the UAE.
 Clients include representatives from the following industries: Infrastructure, Security, Real Estate, Security, Agriculture, Game Farms, Wildlife Management, Electrical Installations, Telecommunications, Wind farms.

 Already causing major shifts in other industries, oil and gas could be the next target of drone technology with British Petroleum (BP) being issued the first commercial permit for drone use on US soil.
 The estimated impact of drone technology in any language is expected to Billions in the years to come.